Ameya101/GRIP-TSF-Tasks-/README.md

 # GRIP-TSF-Tasks-
-#This repository contains akk the  tasks  for GRIP@TSF Task submission and peer evaluation
+#This repository contains all  the  tasks  for GRIP@TSF Task submission and peer evaluation
 #